mgp/book-notes/the-charisma-myth.markdown

 by Olivia Fox Cabane

+*I, [Michael Parker](http://omgitsmgp.com/), own this book and took these notes to further my own learning.
+If you enjoy these notes, please [purchase the book](http://www.amazon.com/The-Charisma-Myth-Personal-Magnetism/dp/1591845947)!*

 ### Introduction
 * Charisma is the result of specific nonverbal behaviors, not an inherent or magical personal quality.
 So its levels can fluctuate.
 * To appear charismatic, appear to possess both high power and high warmth.
 "Fight or flight?" is the power question.
 "Friend or foe?" is the warmth question.